 The ruins of Shaver Mill, a circa 1830 limestone gristmill are located on the property and though the house was known locally for many years as "The Shaver Place," when it received its historic designation in late 2006, the house was officially named in honor of its original owner.
 For more on SHAVER MILL, see our Architecture page.

-George and Lucy Shaver took up residence at the stone house in 1906 and all three of their children were born here--John George (1909-2002), Mary Lucille (1911-1997) and Janie Elizabeth (1913-1992).
-Nearby Harrisonburg (once known as "Rocktown") was less than 10 miles away.
-It had electricity by Christmas 1890 and was incorporated as an independent city in 1916.
+In 1906 George and Lucy Shaver took up residence at the stone house where all three of their children were born -- John George (1909-2002), Mary Lucille (1911-1997) and Janie Elizabeth (1913-1992).
+The City of Harrisonburg (once known as "Rocktown") was less than 10 miles away and had been providing electricity since 1905.
 The streets in town were soon lined with many new, beautiful homes and exciting businesses.
-The appeal of modern conveniences must have been great to those who were still living in the surrounding rural locations.
+The appeal of modern conveniences must have been great to those who were still living in the surrounding rural locations without electricity.
 George Shaver wanted to improve his family's situation and by September 1918 the Shavers were living within the city limits at 299 Franklin Street, a large Victorian house built in 1910.

 In 1938 when electricity finally made its way into the rural areas of western Rockingham County, the Shaver-owned house was bypassed.
 By then it was more than 150 years old and had been unoccupied for 20 years.
-It would take more than two decades and as many owners before the house could accommodate the needs of a 20th century family with conveniences such as electric light and indoor plumbing.
+It would take more than two decades and as many owners before the house would be fitted with electric lights and indoor plumbing to accommodate the needs of a modern, 20th century family.

 THE CIRCA DATE